Congratulations on your January acceptance to Hamilton College!

 Explore how interconnected ocean characteristics (bathymetry, seawater chemistry, biological diversity) and processes (plate tectonics, surface and deep-water circulation, biological production) shape global patterns across multiple scales.
 Discuss destination-specific environmental issues and hot topics in marine research.

-Practical Oceanographic Research(200-level, 4 credits) Prereq: Admission to SEA Semester.
+(Previously titled Practical Oceanography II) Prereq: Admission to SEA Semester.

 Introduction to oceanographic research.
 Design a collaborative, hypothesis-driven project following the scientific process.
 Collect original data.
 Conduct analysis and interpretation, then prepare a written report and oral presentation.